ARMmbed/mbed-os/targets/TARGET_Cypress/TARGET_PSOC6/psoc6cm0p/README.md

 The images are provided as C arrays ready to be compiled as part of the Cortex M4 application.
 The Cortex M0+ application code is placed to internal flash by the Cortex M4 linker script.

+Note: Each application image has a variant based on the hardware die (e.g. psoc6_01, psoc6_02, psoc6_03, ...) it is supported on.
+An #ifdef at the top of each .c file automatically controls which version is used so there is no need to specify a particular image.

 ### Images

 * [COMPONENT_CM0P_SLEEP](./COMPONENT_CM0P_SLEEP/README.md)